The Role of Local Business Listings in Local SEO | Learn SEO

 The role of business listings in local SEO

 Local business listings and citations play a vital role in reputation, rankings, and revenue.
-That’s why it’s critical to see the big picture of their purpose.
+That’s why it’s critical to see the big picture of their purpose in driving business success.

 Online marketing: a necessity for all local businesses

 Not so long ago, local business owners had a set of offline publicity options, such as paying for Yellow Pages inclusion, advertising in the local newspaper, print marketing in the form of brochures and coupons, postal mail marketing, telemarketing, and local radio/television buys.
 All of these are still viable options in many industries.
 But while some offline avenues have become optional, Internet marketing is now a necessity for every single local business.
+Utilizing a business directory is crucial for online visibility and brand promotion.
 If a business can’t be found on the web today, it’s akin to being “nowhere.”

 How to check your local business listings